Crow’s Nest or On Deck?

 The evolvement of Christian school leadership has freed up our school boards to focus on their most important task.
 Boards should now be spending most of their time and energy leading the school community in developing a strategic vision for the school that doesn’t yet exist.

 The class of 2026 is already enrolled in our preschool classes.
 How much time does your board spend thinking about and planning for what your school ought to look like in three years, seven years, or fourteen years when they graduate?
-Without a strategic plan to guide the future, boards and What's coming?administrative teams may default to merely replicating the past.
+Without a strategic plan to guide the future, boards and administrative teams may default to merely replicating the past.

 Boards must spend the majority of their time in the crow’s nest, scanning the horizon and asking, “What’s coming our way?”
 Dave Koetje, President and CEO of Christian Schools International suggests that eighty percent of a board’s time should be focused on the future, managing the tension between continuity and change.
 He suggests boards need to ask themselves, “Who will we serve?
 How will we serve them?
 Where will we serve?
 Do we have financial sustainability?
 Are we investing in our staff?
 Which strategic partnerships should we build?
 What should our funds development look like?”